 Let's explore what exactly we mean by work-based learning and how it needs to evolve to shape the labour force of the future.

-any of us have heard of apprenticeships and might even know someone who has completed one.
+Many of us have heard of apprenticeships and might even know someone who has completed one.
 Introduced in the 1960s as an innovation in vocational education, this type of work-based learning (WBL) has been considered an effective model for young people to combine both academic learning with practical skills development required by companies.
 But why now in 2020, is WBL experiencing a revival and is it still delivering for both students and companies?
 The New skills agenda for Europe (2016) emphasised the value of apprenticeships and work based learning more generally as a proven springboard to good jobs and to developing labour market-relevant skills, including transversal and soft skills'; this is also reconfirmed in the European Commission's 2015 joint report.
 Against this policy background, there has been a boom in recent years in national initiatives aimed at reforming existing apprenticeships and introducing new ones.
 Let's be clear, when we talk about WBL we mean "learning that occurs when people do real work.
 This work can be paid or unpaid, but it must be real work that leads to the production of real goods and services".
 It can take on many forms such as apprenticeships, traineeships, on-the-job training, job-shadowing and work placements.

-It is true to say that most people when thinking Work-based think about learning apprenticeships.
+It is true to say that most people when thinking Work-based think about learning of apprenticeships.
 Within the family of work-based learning models, apprenticeships are the most formalised characterised by a high intensity or frequency of work integration or real-life work situations.
 It often combines periods of learning in an educational institution and in the workplace and it can take place on a weekly, monthly or yearly basis.
 Apprenticeships differ in several key aspects from other WBL models.
 For example, they typically include a long-term training period and higher amount of training in the workplace in comparison to other forms of WBL.

-THE ONLY SOLUTION

-TO COMPARE THE

-INCOMPARABLE IS TO

-DEFINE A MUTUALLY

-AGREED EXTERNAL

-REFERENCE POINT.
+WBL IS RELEVANT FOR ALL LEVELS OF VOCATI-ONAL EDUCATION AND TRAINING AND CAN BE IMPLEMENTED IN ANY SECTOR.
 A contract links the apprentice to the employer; the apprentice receives a wage or allowance.
 In addition, the employer must offer apprentice training leading to a specific occupation; with social partners often taking on the responsibility for the quality of the company-based training of the apprentice.
 Countries with strong apprenticeship systems report very good results in terms of young people's transition to employment.
+Learners acquire the skills they need for a first step into the labour market, while employers